-TIP: To prevent errors and delays in claim processing, always tell your providers promptly if your coverage changes.
+TIP: To prevent errors and delays in claim processing, always tell your providers right away if your coverage changes.

 Most of the time, the plan will pay preferred providers directly.
 For claims submitted by you or an out-of-network provider, the plan will determine whether to pay you, the provider, or both you and the provider.

 You will be notified of action taken on a claim within 30 days of the plan receiving it.
 This 30-day period may be extended by 15 days when action cannot be taken on the claim due to: